 2016 A.T Multitech Corporation Ltd. All rights reserved.

 All others trademarks, logos, images, videos and copyrights mentioned herein are the property of their respective owners.

 A.T.
 Multitech Corporation Ltd

-Distribution of Information Technology Products, Home Appliances, Air Conditioners, Security Products, Mobile Phones and Consumables.
+Distribution of Information Technology Products, TVs, Home Appliances, Air Conditioners, Security Products, Mobile Phones and Consumables.

-LOCATION AND AREA.
-Cyprus is the third largest island in the Mediterranean (after Sicily and Sardinia) with an area of 9.251 sq. kms, extending 240 kms from east to west and 100 kms from north to south, (3,355 sq km are in the occupied area).It is strategically situated in the far eastern corner of the Mediterranean, at the crossroads of Europe, Africa and Asia, and in close proximity to the busy trade routes linking Europe with the Middle East, Russia, Central Asia and the Far East.
+Location and Area.
+Cyprus is the third largest island in the Mediterranean (after Sicily and Sardinia) with an area of 9.251 sq. kms, extending 240 kms from east to west and 100 kms from north to south, (3,355 sq km are in the occupied area).It is strategically situated in the far eastern corner of the Mediterranean, at the crossroads of Europe, Africa and Asia, and in close proximity to the busy trade routes linking Europe with the Middle East, Russia, Central Asia & the Far East.